Dimension-free Relaxation Times of Informed MCMC Samplers on Discrete Spaces: Working example: variable selection

 where $\bK(\delta, \delta')$ is the probability of proposing to move from $\delta$ to $\delta'$, and the associated acceptance probability $\bA(\delta, \delta')$ is given by

 ensuring that $\pi$ is the stationary distribution of $\bP$.

 The efficiency of the MH algorithm depends on the choice of $\bK$, and there are many strategies for selecting the proposal neighborhood and assigning the proposal probabilities.
-Recall that neighborhood refers to the support of the distribution $\bK(\delta, \cdot)$ for each $\delta$, which we denote by $\cN(\delta)$.
+Recall that the neighborhood of $\delta$ refers to the support of the distribution $\bK(\delta, \cdot)$, which we denote by $\cN(\delta)$.
+Since most algorithms used in practice do not re-propose the current state, we assume $\delta \notin \cN(\delta)$.
 Let us begin by considering random walk proposals such that $\bK(\delta, \cdot)$ is simply the uniform distribution on $\cN(\delta)$.
 To illustrate the importance of selecting a proper proposal neighborhood, we first present two naive choices that are bound to result in slow convergence.

 \begin{example} Let the state space be $\cV$ and the proposal $\bK(\delta, \cdot)$ be a uniform distribution on $\cN(\delta) = \cV$ for each $\delta$.
 In this case, we get an independent MH algorithm, which is clearly ergodic but usually mixes very slowly.
 For example, suppose the true model is $\delta^* = (1, 0, 0, \dots, 0)$ and the data is extremely informative.
 Even if the chain is initialized at the empty model, it takes on average $2^p$ iterations to propose moving to $\delta^*$. \end{example}